Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: Application to -integral points

 \begin{remark} Here we describe how to use these ideas to give an algorithm to find integral points on a genus $g$ hyperelliptic curve $X$ with Mordell-Weil rank $g$: \begin{enumerate} \item Let $D_1, \ldots, D_g \in \Div^0(X)$ be representatives of the elements of a basis for the Mordell-Weil group of the Jacobian tensored with $\Q$.
-We compute the global $p$-adic height pairings $h(D_1,D_1),\, h(D_1,D_2),\ldots, h(D_g, D_g)$ and the $\frac{g(g+1)}{2} \times \frac{g(g+1)}{2}$ matrix of the Coleman integrals $\int_{D_i} \omega_k \int_{D_j} \omega_l$ for $1 \le i \le j \le g$ and $0 \leq k \leq l \leq g-1$.
+We compute the global $p$-adic height pairings $h(D_1,D_1),\, h(D_1,D_2),\ldots, h(D_g, D_g)$ and the $\frac{g(g+1)}{2} \times \frac{g(g+1)}{2}$ matrix with entries $\frac{1}{2}(f_k(D_i)f_l(D_j) + f_l(D_i)f_k(D_j))$ for $1 \le i \le j \le g$ and $0 \leq k \leq l \leq g-1$.
 Solving a linear system (see Example~\ref{ex:g2}) gives the vector of $\alpha_{ij}$ values in \eqref{rhofunction}. \item Compute the finite set $T$ of possible values that $\rho$ can take on $p$-integral points. \item Compute the value of $\tau(P)$ for some point $P$ on the curve.
-Use \eqref{splittrick} and the power series expansions of the double and single Coleman integrals to give a power series describing $\tau(t)$ in each residue disk. \item The integral points are solutions to $\tau(t) - \sum \alpha_{ij}f_i(t)f_j(t) = b$ across the various residue disks, where $b$ runs through the elements of $T$. \item Use bounds on the size of integral points to determine precision and provably terminate the algorithm. \end{enumerate} We show how to carry out Steps (1)--(4) in practice in Section~\ref{examples}. \end{remark}
+Use \eqref{splittrick} and the power series expansions of the double and single Coleman integrals to give a power series describing $\tau(t)$ in each residue disk. \item The integral points are solutions $t$ to $\tau(t) - \sum \alpha_{ij}f_i(t)f_j(t) = a$ across the various residue disks, where $a$ runs through the elements of $T$. \item Use the Mordell-Weil sieve to identify solutions that correspond to integral points and recover these points. \end{enumerate} We show how to carry out Steps 1--4 in practice in Section~\ref{examples}.
+Step 5 will be discussed in future work. \end{remark}

 \begin{remark} It would be interesting to try to use height pairings to find integral points for number fields other than $\Q$.
-The problem is that in this case the $p$-adic manifold obtained by tensoring with $\Qp$ has dimension $>1$ while the height pairing still provides only one equation.
-A possible solution is to use more than one idele class character.
-Let us describe one simple situation where this can be made to work.
+Note that the height pairing provides a $\Qp$-valued equation.
+This has to be combined with $\Qp$ equations obtained using the extension of the explicit Chabauty method to number fields~\cite{Sik13} to get at least as many equations as the degree of the field, which is the $\Qp$-dimension of the manifold obtained by tensoring with $\Qp$.
+In certain situations, one may obtain more than one equation from the height pairing by using more than one idele class character.
+Let us describe one simple situation where this can be achieved (this will be studied in greater generality in forthcoming work).